-Carden Wallace proposes a genetic classification, which it is beyond the scope of this manual.
-In his classification we find 21 groups within the resemblance among species is little more than coincidence, therefore no practical usefulness for the hobbyist who wants to ID acropora.
+Carden Wallace proposes a genetic classification, which is beyond the scope of this handbook.
+In his classification found 21 groups within the resemblance among species is little more than coincidence, therefore no practical usefulness for the hobbyist who wants to ID acropora.
 However, Wallace classification could be helpful if it is to intend an evolutionary study of acropora.

 Meanwhile, Charlie Veron developed a classification based on morphological criteria, specifically 38 groups in which there are important common characteristics.
 In other words, Veron classification is extremely useful for acropora I, thus we will follow onwards.

 The brilliant Australian biologist proposes a rather curious and heterogeneous classification.
 In order to facilitate understanding, I have taken leave of sort it “my way”, judge for yourself:

 - Group 1.
 Axial colonies lacking corallites (no visible)

 - Colonies with axial corallites

 - Group 2.
 Acroporas with immersed radial corallites

 - Group 4.
 Buffalohorn-like branches

 - Staghorn-like branches

 - Group 7.
 Radial corallites rasp-like